thebiggive/identity/README.md

 ### Configuration in `app`

 * [`dependencies.php`](./app/dependencies.php): this sets up dependency
   injection (DI) for the whole app.
-This determines how every class gets the stuff it needs to run.
+This determines how every class gets most stuff it needs to run.
 DI is super powerful because of its flexibility (a class can say _I want a logger_ and not worry about which one), and typically avoids objects being created that aren't actually needed, or being created more times than needed.
 Both of these files work the same way - they are only separate for cleaner organisation.